-Japan's economy has picked up with economic activity resuming, although it has remained in a severe situation due to the impact of COVID-19 at home and abroad.
-Overseas economies also have picked up from a state of significant depression.
-In this situation, exports and industrial production have increased.
-On the other hand, business fixed investment has been on a declining trend, against the background of deterioration in corporate profits.
-With the continuing impact of COVID-19, the employment and income situation has been weak.
-Private consumption has picked up gradually on the whole, although consumption of services, such as eating and drinking as well as accommodations, has remained at a low level.
+Japan's economy has picked up as a trend, although it has remained in a severe situation due to the impact of COVID-19 at home and abroad.
+Overseas economies also have picked up, although the impact of the resurgence of COVID-19 has been seen in part.
+In this situation, exports and industrial production have continued to increase.
+In addition, corporate profits and business sentiment deteriorated significantly but subsequently have improved gradually.
+Business fixed investment has stopped declining on the whole, albeit with variations across industries.
+The employment and income situation has remained weak due to the impact of COVID-19.
+Private consumption has picked up gradually as a trend, but downward pressure has increased recently on consumption of services, such as eating and drinking as well as accommodations.
 Housing investment has declined moderately.
 Public investment has continued to increase moderately.
-Meanwhile, business sentiment deteriorated significantly but subsequently has improved somewhat.
 Financial conditions have been accommodative on the whole but those for corporate financing have remained less so, as seen in weakness in firms' financial positions.
-On the price front, the year-on-year rate of change in the CPI (all items less fresh food, and the same hereafter) has been slightly negative, mainly affected by COVID-19, the past decline in crude oil prices, and the "Go To Travel" campaign.
+On the price front, the year-on-year rate of change in the CPI (all items less fresh food, and the same hereafter) has been negative, mainly affected by COVID-19, the past decline in crude oil prices, and the "Go To Travel" campaign.
 Inflation expectations have weakened somewhat.